NoahHenrikKleinschmidt/buildamol/docs/biobuild.visuals.rst

 =================

 Biobuild can generate a variety of visualizations for molecules using multiple backends.
-The `visual` module is technically part of the `biobuild.utils` package but is documented separately here.
+The `visual` module is technically part of the `buildamol.utils` package but is documented separately here.

 Visualizing from the `Molecule` class